City Tours Rome

 What are Hop-on-Hop-Off tours?

 In Rome, so-called "Hop on Hop off" city tours have established.
-The buses of different competing providers run regularly´(for example every 20 minutes) on the same route.
+The buses of different competing providers run regularly´(for example every 20 minutes in 2019) on the same route.
 There are, for example, 8 stops in a circuit at the main sights (Colosseum, Vatican, etc.).
 You buy a ticket for one or more days.
 You can get off where and for how long you want and then continue with another bus from the same company.
 Several rounds with one ticket are also possible.
 In the bus, one is usually informed via headphones adjustable in different languages (also English) about the following sight.

 Advantages and disadvantages Hop-On-Hop-Off in general